By Dan Kilbridge | | 9 mins

 Florida State was the class of the league from its entrance in 1991 until the founding of the ACC Championship Game, and enjoyed another run at the top of the conference from 2012-14.

 In between, Virginia Tech was the program to beat.
-Ever since, it’s been Clemson, which is on one of the great runs in ACC history, with four league titles, two national championships, and another pair of College Football Playoff appearances from 2015-2018.
+Ever since, it’s been Clemson, which is on one of the great runs in ACC history, with six league titles, two national championships, and six consecutive College Football Playoff appearances from 2015-2020.

-When considering futures and season win totals, keep in mind that the league is so top-heavy it’s liable to tip over.
+When considering college football odds, futures markets, and season win totals, keep in mind that the league is so top-heavy it’s liable to tip over.

 2. The Coastal Is Anybody’s Game

 Two of the league’s big three reside in the Atlantic, meaning that the Coastal division is often up for grabs.
-Between 2013-18, six different programs won the Coastal in as many seasons, and Virginia Tech’s fall from national relevance has created a power vacuum nobody’s been able to fill.
+Between 2013-2019, seven different programs won the Coastal in as many seasons, and Virginia Tech’s fall from national relevance has created a power vacuum nobody’s been able to fill.
+While the conference went away from divisions in 2020 and welcomed Notre Dame for a one-year stint due to the pandemic, the ACC is returning to a two-division format in 2021.

 3. The Overs Have It